 Overview

-Sharon handles disputes ranging from breach of contract, fraud, discrimination, unfair competition, employment, to intellectual property rights.
+Ms. Collier handles disputes ranging from breach of contract, fraud, discrimination, unfair competition, employment, to intellectual property rights.
 Anything that goes to a civil jury, she can try.
-Sharon has represented small business, public international conglomerates, as well as public entities.
-Sharon frequently represents clients in insurance litigation cases involving catastrophic personal injury claims.
+She has represented small business, public international conglomerates, as well as public entities.
+She frequently represents clients in insurance litigation cases involving catastrophic personal injury claims.
 She has effectively handled a wide variety of personal injury cases concerning motor vehicle and trucking accidents, work-related injuries, construction site injuries, premises liability, product defect claims, and food borne illness.
-Sharon’s skillful and thorough trial preparation often develops crucial evidence which leads to early and decisive settlement.
+Her skillful and thorough trial preparation often develops crucial evidence which leads to early and decisive settlement.

 Bar Admissions